occopus/docs/sphinx/source/datastructures.rst

         Nested mappings specifying node attributes.

     ``mappings``
-        Mapping specifying node attribute mapping.
-The keys of the mapping are the names of the upstream nodes this node is depending on.
-The values of the mapping are lists containing
+        Mapping specifying node attribute mapping, inbound and outbound.
+The keys of the mapping are the names of the nodes this node is connected with.
+The values of the mapping are lists containing mapping
-        :class:`~occo.compiler.compiler.Mapping` specifications.
+        specifications:

+            ``inbound``
+                List of inbound mappings; that is, mappings this node depends on.

+            ``outbound``
+                List of outbound mappings; that is, mappings through which node provides information.
+The InfrProcessor may synchronize on these mappings.

+            Each mapping contains a pair of ``attributes`` to be connected, the specification whether the IP must synchronize upon this mapping (``synch``), and possibly other information used by specialized intermediate services in the future.
+See
+            :func:`~occo.compiler.compiler.create_mapping`.

     ``variables``
         Arbitrary mapping containing static node-level information: